statechannels/statechannels/new-packages/nitro-protocol/docs/adjudicator/respond.md

 - `challengeState` matches `stateHash`,
 - `challengeState` to `responseState` is a valid transition,
-- channel is in Challenge mode.
+- Channel is in Challenge mode.

 Effects: